Skip to main content

 The unemployment wage base limit represents the taxable wages that employers must compute and contribute towards unemployment taxes.
 The FUTA wage base limit stands at $7,000.
 Employers are liable to pay FUTA taxes on the first $7,000 of wages paid to each employee.
 This wage base limit resets annually on January 1.

-The state unemployment (SUI) wage base limit varies from state to state, and in some cases, states may adjust the wage base limit on an annual basis.
+• The state unemployment (SUI) wage base limit varies from state to state, and in some cases, states may adjust the wage base limit on an annual basis.

-Below are the SUI wage base limits for each state:
+SUI wage base limits for each state

 State